Intracto/buildozer/README.md

   <img src="https://raw.githubusercontent.com/MartijnCuppens/buildozer/master/.github/buildozer.svg?sanitize=true" alt="Buildozer logo">
 </p>

 Buildozer is a simple build system to compile Sass, minify images or SVGs and compiles javascript that works out of the box.
-It's built on top of [Gulp](https://gulpjs.com/) but doesn't require any configure to get started.
+It's built on top of [Gulp](https://gulpjs.com/) but doesn't require any configuration to get started.

 ## Installation